 Size Size of lot in terms of area.
-Evaluate if the lot size of property or comparable conforms to the average cut of the lots in the area and estimate the impact of the lot size differences on land value.
-Shape Particular form or configuration of the lot.
+Evaluate if the lot size of property or comparable conforms to the average cut of the lots in the area Shape and estimate the impact of the lot size differences on land value.
+Particular form or configuration of the lot.
 A highly irregular shape limits the usable area whereas an ideal lot configuration maximizes the usable area of the lot which is associated in designing an improvement which conforms with the highest and best use of the property.
 Location Location of comparative properties whether on a main road, or secondary road.
 Road width could also be a consideration if data is available.
 As a rule, properties located along a main road are superior to properties located along a secondary road.
-Time Element An adjustment for market conditions is made if general property values have appreciated or depreciated since the transaction dates due to inflation or deflation or a change in investor's perceptions of the market over time.
+Time element An adjustment for market conditions is made if general property values have appreciated or depreciated since the transaction dates due to inflation or deflation or a change in investor's perceptions of the market over time.
 In which case, the current data is superior to historic data.
 Replacement cost Estimated amount of money needed to replace in like kind and in new condition an asset or group of assets, taking into consideration current prices of materials, labor, contractor's overhead, profit and fees, and all other attendant costs associated with its acquisition and installation in place without provision for overtime or bonuses for labor, and premiums for materials.
 Depreciation Depreciation as evidenced by the observed condition in comparison with new units of like kind tempered by consideration given to extent, character, and utility of the property which is to be continued in its present use as part of a going concern but without specific relations to earnings.
-Reasonable profit Margin Mark up of biological assets at different stages of development.
+Adjusted commercial farmgate prices Fair value based on commercial farmgate prices, adjusted by considering the age, breed and genetic merit